 6. Withdrawal

-It was mentioned that 95% of creatine is stored in the muscles, the other 5% is stored in the brain, kidneys, and liver.
+It was mentioned that 95% of creatine is stored in the muscles, and the other 5% is stored in the brain, kidneys, and liver.

-Like creatine stores depleting from our muscles, when we stop taking creatine, stores in our brain can also reduce and it can take some time for the body to recognise this and start its natural development again.
-This lag can cause general fatigue that is felt across all activities and not just exercise.
+Like creatine stores depleting from our muscles, when we stop taking creatine, stores in our brain can also reduce and it can take some time for the body to recognize this and start its natural development again.

 Loss of Muscle Mass – Fact or Fiction?